tashaharrison/dress/docroot/sites/all/modules/contrib/conditional_styles/README.txt

 Internet Explorer implements a proprietary technology called Conditional Comments.
-While web developers frown upon technologies that aren't cross-browser supported, many CSS developers have found Conditional Comments very useful since they can be used to fix the broken rendering of CSS in IE by placing IE-only CSS inside conditional comments.
+While web developers frown upon technologies that aren't cross-browser supported, many CSS developers have found Conditional Comments very useful since they can be used to fix the rendering of CSS in IE by placing IE-only CSS inside conditional comments.

 This module allows themes to easily add conditional stylesheets to the theme's .info file.